 Every now and then, your adoration went so deep, you completely ignored what the kids were doing in lieu of describing your homemaking happiness to the person unfortunate enough to be on the other end of the telephone.

 And when things get really, really incredible?
-You cook some bacon, take off one of your penny loafers, then gaze gratefully toward the heavens as you call your husband to thank him for working that 9-to-5 job so you can have the kind of gift that keeps on giving: A fabulous fifties kitchen.
+You cook some bacon, take off one of your penny loafers, then gaze gratefully toward the heavens as you call your dad to thank him for working that 9-to-5 job so you and your mom can have the kind of gift that keeps on giving: A fabulous fifties kitchen.